AvreenK20/Task-Manager/README.md

 # Task-Manager
-Task management application that allows users to add, delete, update, and categorize tasks.
+Task management application that allows users to create, view, edit, and delete tasks.